 A Career in Counselling and Mental Health

-You will be prepared for careers in a wide range of human services organisations across diverse practice areas, including case work, group or individual counselling, in person or remote, and supporting community development and crisis intervention projects.
+You will be prepared for careers in a wide range of human services organisations across diverse practice areas, including case work and supporting community development and crisis intervention projects.

-The Undergraduate Certificate in Counselling and Mental Health is not an accredited course and will not permit you to work as a qualified counsellor or in a role that requires accreditation.
-These courses are introductory courses and accreditation will require more than four units.
-This course will lead you to a Diploma, then on to an accredited degree with a major in counselling or psychology.
+The Undergraduate Certificate in Counselling and Mental Health is not an accredited program and will not permit you to work as a qualified counsellor or in a role that requires accreditation.
+These programs are introductory programs and accreditation will require more than four subjects.
+This program will lead you to a Diploma, then on to an accredited degree with a major in counselling or psychology.

-This course offers a pathway to the Diploma of Social Science.
+This program offers a pathway to the Diploma of Social Science.
 If you wish to continue with further studies, the Diploma offers a direct pathway to the Bachelor of Social Science.